-- Rep directs me as to where to go or introduces me to the rep from the property I wanted to discuss.
+- The rep directs me where to go or introduces me to the rep from the property I wanted to discuss.

-- Party and network while a slideshow is showing some of the great properties they have. –Booths (manned or unmanned) around the perimeter with literature and business cards.
+- Party and network while a slideshow shows some of the great properties they have. –Booths (manned or unmanned) around the perimeter with literature and business cards.

 - Go back to partying and networking and talking to colleagues about the images of the properties being shown on the wall

 - Leave feeling like we just had a great time hosted by a company that we want to do business with